-This little page is a sidebar to Risk management is calculating the ‘expected’ loss or gain.
-Within What is risk management?
-Less common errors (Everyone).
+This little page is a sidebar to Risk management is (not) calculating the ‘expected’ loss or gain.

 For the simple bet example, we calculated an expected value of +$7.50 per bet instance.
 On that basis alone I would take the bet.
 But then suppose I only have $10 and I need that to get home safely and away from the lurking loan sharks.
 I would not take the bet.
 The full value of a losing outcome includes not only the lost $10, but also the experience of being stranded with the loan sharks a long way from home.
 Factoring that into the expected valuation would give it a negative expected value.
 Possibly someone else with deeper pockets and greater risk capacity will make a different decision and take my place, and may be very profitable for them.

 Looking in the other direction, there is a sense in which a course of action with a seemingly negative expected value can be acceptable and even compelling in a desperate situation.